-- a delineation of the student's present capabilities in terms of knowledge, values, skills, affective and cognitive processes; - identifying areas where growth is needed including what the student has already accomplished and not accomplished toward demonstrating the competencies; and - determining specifically what must be done in the future to address any concerns and/or refine abilities.
+- 1. a delineation of the student's present capabilities in terms of knowledge, values, skills, affective and cognitive processes; - 2. identifying areas where growth is needed including what the student has already accomplished and not accomplished toward demonstrating the competencies; and - 3. determining specifically what must be done in the future to address any concerns and/or refine abilities.

-Grades and/or credit earned are assigned by the Faculty Liaison, based on input obtained from the Practicum Instructor during the liaison visits and liaison assessment of student progress.
-First Practicum is graded on a letter grade basis and students must earn a C or better in order to receive credit.
-Final Practicum is graded as credit/no credit.
-Students who do not receive credit for final Practicum are not allowed to repeat and therefore cannot complete the master's program at the Steve Hicks School of Social Work.
+Grades and/or credit earned are assigned by the Faculty Liaison, based on input from the Practicum Instructor, student performance in the circle group, and Faculty Liaison assessment of student progress.
+Undergraduate Practicum is graded on a pass/fail basis, meaning that the student must perform at a C level or better in order to obtain credit.

 Student progress may be reflected in verbal presentation of material, interaction with clients and collateral contacts, discussion of assignments with the Practicum Instructor and Faculty Liaison, journal entries, process recordings and case documentation, and interaction with other personnel within the setting.
-Students are expected to uphold the NASW Code of Ethics, the Texas Board of Social Work Examiner's (TBSWE) Code of Conduct, and the SHSSW Student Standards.
-Practicum objectives represent the minimum expectations of performance at the completion of each semester.
+Students are expected to uphold the NASW Code of Ethics, the Texas Board of Social Work's Code of Conduct, and the SHSSW Student Standards.
+Practicum objectives represent the minimum expectations of performance at the completion of each semester and hours completed does not equal competencies demonstrated.